yeet123diggerz/diggerz.io-fly-hack/README.md

 # diggerz.io-fly-hack
-Script for online game at "https://diggerz.io"
+Script for online game "https://diggerz.io"

 Once in game, go to console and paste text.
 Press enter and close the console.